sryu1/jsbgym/README.md

 JSBGym implements two tasks for controlling the altitude and heading of aircraft:

-* **HeadingControlTask**: aircraft must fly in a straight line, maintaining its initial altitude and direction of travel (heading)
+* **HeadingControlTask** aircraft must fly in a straight line, maintaining its initial altitude and direction of travel (heading)
-* **TurnHeadingControlTask**: aircraft must turn to face a random target heading while maintaining their initial altitude
+* **TurnHeadingControlTask** aircraft must turn to face a random target heading while maintaining their initial altitude

 ### Shaping